Twelve Traditions: The Traditions in other twelve-step programs

-Other twelve-step programs make small changes to the original Twelve Traditions used in Alcoholics Anonymous and offer interpretations specific to their programs.
+Other twelve-step programs make small changes to the original Twelve Traditions used in AA and offer interpretations specific to their programs.
 The Twelve Traditions of Narcotics Anonymous (NA), the second largest twelve-step program, are as stated in the above (short form only) with all instances of AA replaced with NA, the word alcoholic replaced with the word addiction, and the word drinking replaced with the word using.
 NA published their It Works: How and Why as its own study of the Twelve Traditions.

 Marijuana Anonymous has made similar changes to adapt the traditions to marijuana use, and has gone a step further by eliminating male pronouns in reference to God.
 This parallels the wording of MA's Twelve Steps.
 The MA Steps and Traditions are listed and expanded upon in MA's text, Life With Hope.